-Path of Exile Currency & Profit Calculator (EV, GPH, Drop-Rate Model)
+Path of Exile Currency & Profit Calculator

 Model EV per action, GPH, union probability and cost/time trade-offs below.
 Adjust atlas passives, scarab investments, and pack size to find your optimal farming strategy.
 Share your setup with friends or export data for offline analysis.